Kashmir Great Lakes

 Stay at Naranag: Tents.
 Beware of bears as there were some that were seen near the camping ground.

-This is the day where the trek starts.
-You need to get to Sonmarg from Naranag as the starting point of the trek is from Sonmarg.
-The drive from Naranag to Sonmarg is around 60 kilometres and the journey by road takes up to 2 hours.
+This is the day when the trek starts.
+You need to get to Sonmarg from Naranag, as the starting point of the trek is from Sonmarg.
+The drive from Naranag to Sonmarg is around 60 kilometres, and the journey by road takes up to 2 hours.

 Once all the trekkers reach Sonmarg, the trek starts.
-You need to trek from Sonmarg to Nichnai.
-The distance of the trek is 12 kilometres that you will complete in 6 to 7 hours.
-Last few hours of our trek, there was heavy rain and we also had hailstorms.
-This was one of the hardest days for me.
+It would be best if you trekked from Sonmarg to Nichnai.
+The trek is 12 kilometres long, and you will complete it in 6 to 7 hours.
+During the last few hours of our trek, there was heavy rain, and we also had hailstorms.
+This was one of the most challenging days for me.

 Naranag to Sonmarg: 2 Hours Drive.